International initiatives to confront climate change

 December 2014: Caribbean islands and Carbon War Room.
 The Bahamas is joining the Ten Islands Challenge, committing to a 20MW solar project and other energy savings initiatives.
 The Ten Islands Challenge works to accelerate the transition of Caribbean island economies away from heavy a dependence on fossil fuels to renewable sources. link

 March 2015: 26 European mayors come together on climate change.
 European capitals and metropolises represent more than 60 million inhabitants and have significant investment capacity (€2tn GDP).
 The statement announces their decision to join forces and strengthen the instruments that will lead toward energy and environmental transition.
-If climate change is global, solutions are first and foremost local.
-Because large cities are at the crossroads of these two levels, they are at the forefront of the fight against climate change. link
+Large cities are at the forefront of the fight against climate change. link

 August 2013: Banks put price on Earth’s resources.
 A group of the world's biggest banks, including the World Bank, have agreed that the present economic system uses and often destroys the environment without paying to do so.
 And that, they say, is not sustainable.
 The 43 financial institutions are setting up a working party as a consequence of the UN Conference on Sustainable Development in 2012, also known as the Rio+20 summit, when the initial 39 large banks signed a Natural Capital Declaration.
 The banks are also concerned that some companies are using up natural resources so fast, with no thought for their own future, let alone that of the planet, that they will collapse.
 They want a way of warning them and ultimately withdrawing their credit unless the companies mend their ways.
 The declaration defined natural capital as "the Earth's natural assets (soil, air, water, flora and fauna), and the ecosystem services resulting from them, which make human life possible." link